Minimal Port-based Teleportation: Port-based teleportation with minimal requirements

 \subsection{Minimal PBT protocol (mPBT)}

 In what follows, we introduce the convergent PBT protocol that while structurally similar to both pPBT and dPBT.
 However, while sharing many of the common building blocks with the d(p)PBT this `minimal' PBT protocol cannot be derived from either of them.
 The performance of our protocol interpolates between figures of merit -- the fidelity and probability of success -- between deterministic and probabilistic scheme respectively.
 Our protocol cannot be improved to get perfect fidelity or the probability of success with finite amount of resources (quantified as a number number of shared ports $N$).
 However, this protocol maintains exponentially faster convergence to unity, compared to the optimal pPBT.
-To construct the measurement operators for mPBT, we exploit the SRM that are used in dPBT, but crucially we omit an extra error term $(1/N)\Delta$ which is present in~\eqref{mea2}, and defined in~\eqref{Delta}:
+To construct the measurement operators for mPBT, we exploit the SRM that are used in dPBT, but crucially we omit an extra error term $(1/N)\Delta$ defined below expression~\eqref{eq:measurements}:

 It is clear that the POVM elements do not sum up to identity on the whole space $(\mathbb{C}^d)^{\otimes n}$, where $n=N+1$.
 To fix that and thus recover their proper probabilistic interpretation we must add an additional operator denoted here $M_0^{AC}$.
-This additional POVM element equals $\Delta$ from~\eqref{Delta}.
+This additional POVM element, in this variant, equals exactly to $\Delta$.
 While operationally, it corresponds the failure of the teleportation process, we show in Appendix~\ref{summary} that it bears no resemblance to any known $M_0$ (failure) operators which were used for probabilistic teleportation schemes.
 Note that we drop the constraint from equation~\eqref{ort}, so the state is not teleported faithfully in this probabilistic scheme (see later discussion in this section).

-The probability of success and fidelity of our protocol are given below: \begin{theorem} The probability of success $p_{succ}$ in mPBT, with $N$ ports, each of dimension $d$, when one uses square-root measurements $\{\Pi_i^{AC}\}_{i=1}^N$ from~\eqref{srm} has the form:
+The probability of success and fidelity of our protocol are given below: \begin{theorem} The probability of success $p_{succ}$ in mPBT, with the non-optimised resource state, when one uses square-root measurements $\{\Pi_i^{AC}\}_{i=1}^N$ from~\eqref{srm} has the form:

 where $m_{\alpha}, d_{\mu}$ denote multiplicities and dimension of irreps of $S(N-1)$ and $S(N)$ respectively in the Schur-Weyl duality.
-The success probability fo qubits $p_{succ}$ has the form:
+The success probability for qubits $p_{succ}$ has the form:

 \end{theorem}

 \begin{proof} To prove expression for the probability of success $p_{succ}$ we use equation~\eqref{psucca} with $\widetilde{O}_A=\mathbf{1}_A$ and explicit form of measurements from~\eqref{srm}: